mario-ciava/AI-Audit-Framework/README.md

 - integrity verification;
 - privacy budget usage.

+By default the framework persists the Merkle chain and HMAC key under `audit_state/`, so repeated CLI runs can verify the exact same log.
+Remove that directory (or point `Config.chain_path` / `Config.key_path` elsewhere) to reset the history.

 ## Library Usage

 You can import and use the framework directly from the `ai_audit` package.